CSCfi/hpc-containers/index.md

 **Build scripts:**
 Shell commands for building containers are executed with `/bin/sh`.

+If possible, avoid using `%files` or `COPY` to add applications or dependencies to the container.
+Instead download the application in `%post` or `RUN` via the network.

 <!--
 installing with package manager steps: upgrade, install packages, clean cache installing from source steps:: make temp, download, build, install, clean temp